open5e/open5e/source/monsters/monsters_a-z/D/demons/marilith.rst

 **Tail**: *Melee Weapon Attack*: +9 to hit, reach 10 ft., one creature.
 *Hit*: 15 (2d10 + 4) bludgeoning damage.
 If the target is Medium or
-smaller, it is grappled (escape DC 19).
-Until this grapple ends, the target is restrained, the marilith can automatically hit the target with its tail, and the marilith can't make tail attacks against other targets.
+smaller, it is :ref:`srd:grappled` (escape DC 19).
+Until this grapple ends, the target is :ref:`srd:restrained`, the marilith can automatically hit the target with its tail, and the marilith can't make tail attacks against other targets.